Struggling With Your Mortgage? Help May Be Available — Act Now Before Deadlines Pass

 Most homeowners who end up in foreclosure didn't start out thinking they needed professional help.
 They assumed they could handle it themselves.
 They planned to call their servicer "next week."
-They believed the situation would resolve on its own.
+They believed the situation would resolve on its own — or that the federal framework under 12 C.F.R. § 1024.41 would somehow protect them automatically.

-Here are five signs that your mortgage situation has reached the point where professional help isn't just beneficial — it's necessary.
+Here are five signs that your mortgage situation has reached the point where professional handling of the federal framework isn't just beneficial — it's necessary.

 If You Can't Catch Up Independently, Reach Out Now